boyter/boyter.org/content/posts/2015-06-28-sanity-testing.md

   - Unit Testing

 ---
 Software sanity tests are closely associated with smoke tests.
 They attempt to determine if is reasonable to continue with testing a given piece of software.
 The objective is not to test all functionality, but to determine if there is value in doing so.
-You can consider it a &#8220;Should I continue to test this?&#8221; check.
+You can consider it a "Should I continue to test this?" check.
 Sanity tests differ from smoke tests as they exist to check if new functionality has been met and existing bugs have been resolved.

 * Sanity tests are a way to avoid wasting time testing obviously flawed software IE is this software sane?